jayagopi1993/Assignment/README.md

 ### Error scenario:
 1. Handled the following error check in input file,
-    A.	Only Csv,Xml file can be Uploaded.
+    *	Only Csv,Xml file can be Uploaded.
 Other file format will not be suported.
-    B.	Mandatory input check.
+    *	Mandatory input check.
-    C.	Application runtime exception also handled using @ExceptionHandler.
+    *	Application runtime exception also handled using @ExceptionHandler.

 ![Screen Shot](https://github.com/jayagopi1993/Assignment/blob/master/documentation/processStatment_error.PNG?raw=true)